• Loading stock data...

 1. Skip Bayless: When Fox lured Bayless away from ESPN in 2016, it was spun as a triumph.
 Rupert Murdoch scion James Murdoch reached out to backslap Fox’s big new hire.
 FS1 even posted Bayless billboards around Bristol to crow about his defection.
 Eight years later, it all turned to ashes.
 Once Shannon Sharpe left FS1, Bayless floundered.

 With his low-rated Undisputed struggling to capture 50,000 daily viewers, FS1 pulled the plug on him and his $8 million salary.
 What’s next?
 Good question.
-ESPN already shut the door on a reunion with their former morning star, telling me: “We are set with the current First Take rotation, and wish Skip the best on his future endeavors.”
+ESPN already shut the door on a reunion with its former morning star, telling me: “We are set with the current First Take rotation, and wish Skip the best on his future endeavors.”
 At 73 years old, it’s worth asking whether anybody wants Bayless.
 Or whether his long and lucrative run as the enfant terrible of sports TV is finally over.

 2. Cable TV bundle: Let’s pour one out for the declining cable bundle as streaming gains ground, says media consultant Jim Williams.
 The crumbling cable model could drop to 50 million U.S. homes within five years from a high of 100 million.
 “The only thing left holding the bundle together today is sports,” former AOL CEO Jonathan Miller told CNBC.
 “There is nothing any of the networks can do about it.
 The only question now is how far does it fall and how fast, and is there a bottom.
 And I don’t know if there’s a bottom.”